 The mystery of menopause is a step closer to being solved thanks to research on killer whales.

-But even though all these three species have different structures, the study shows that in each case females become increasingly genetically related to those they live with as they get older.
-And it is because of this, older females get motivated to do what is best for survival.
+But even though all these three species have different structures, the study shows that in each case, females become increasingly genetically related to those they live with as they get older.
+And because of this, older females get motivated to do what is best for survival.

-This study, is the first which provides an explanation to why these species specifically are the only ones in which females tend to stop reproducing while they still have decades left to live.
+This study is the first, which explains why these species specifically are the only ones in which females tend to stop reproducing while they still have decades left to live.

 Humans are said to have evolved in groups in which young females leave their group to find a mate.
 This means they started their reproductive lives in families to whom they were genetically unrelated.
-However, later in life when their offspring start to breed, they become more genetically related to those around them and have the option to stop reproduction to help raise their grandchildren.
+However, later in life, when their offspring start to breed, they become more genetically related to those around them and have the option to stop reproduction from helping raise their grandchildren.

-But this argument does not explain menopause in pilot whales or killer whales, where both sexes remain in their own family groups throughout their life, but sometimes come together with other groups to mate.
-It research shows that the females become more closely related to infants in the group as they get older even when they are different social animals.
+But this argument does not explain menopause in pilot whales or killer whales, where both sexes remain in their family groups throughout their life, but sometimes come together with other groups to mate.
+Its research shows that females become more closely related to infants in the group as they get older even when they are different social animals.

-Usually in other mammals male tend to leave their group to breed rather than female.
-In such cases older females are selected for continuity of breeding rather than giving up the breeding and raising contrast with humans and menopausal whales, in other long lived mammals it is typically males who leave the group to breed, and females who stay with their mother.
-According to the research, in this case older females will be selected to continue breeding rather than give up reproduction to help raise grandchildren.
+Usually, in other mammals, males tend to leave their group to breed rather than females.
+In such cases, older females are selected for continuity of breeding rather than giving up the breeding and raising contrast with humans and menopausal whales.
+In other long-lived mammals it is typically males who leave the group to breed, and females who stay with their mother.
+According to the research, in this case, older females will be selected to continue breeding rather than give up reproduction to help raise grandchildren.

-This is the first time that we are able to see a link between species who menopause and have a valid explanation as to why they evolved in such a way. or which is responsible for menopause but somehow gives us the idea as to why it is restricted to only few species.
+This is the first time that we can see a link between species who menopause and have a valid explanation of why they evolved in this way or which is responsible for menopause but somehow gives us the idea as to why it is restricted to only a few species.